Ministry of Transportation (Ontario): History

 (Toronto to Trent section of Kingston Road c.
 1799-1800 by Asa Danforth).
 Road standards varied (poor in winter or after rainfall) and used by horses or horse drawn stagecoaches.

-With the arrival of motor vehicles proper road development an maintenance was needed.
+With the arrival of motor vehicles proper road development and maintenance was needed.
 The earliest Ontario government office responsible for roads and transportation was the position of the Provincial Instructor in Road-Making, first appointed in 1896 and attached to the Ontario Department of Agriculture.
 A.W.
 Campbell held the position of Provincial Instructor in Road-Making from 1896 to 1900 and Director of the Office of the Commissioner of Highways from 1900 until 1910.
 He was tasked with training Provincial Road Building Instructors.
 These instructors worked to establish specifications for the almost 90,000 km of county- and township- maintained roads.

 The name of the office was changed to the Commissioner of Highways and transferred to the Department of Public Works in 1900.
 By 1910, the office was generally referred to as the Highways Branch.
 In 1910, W.A.
 McLean, Provincial Engineer of Highways, succeeded A.W.
 Campbell as the director of the Highways Branch.

 Under considerable pressure from the Ontario Good Roads Association and the ever-increasing number of drivers, which the province itself licensed at that time, the Department of Public Highways was formed in 1916 with the goal of creating a provincial highway network.
 The department assumed all the functions of the Highways Branch.
 The department assumed its first highway, the Provincial Highway, on August 21, 1917.
 On February 20, 1920, the department assumed several hundred kilometres of new highways, formally establishing the provincial highway system.
 Although established as a separate department, the Department of Public Highways shared ministers with the Department of Public Works prior to 1931 and seems to have been in a quasi-subordinate relationship with this department.